This note is about the problems that I met while using Docker.

 This command creates a container from a docker image.

-$ docker run -t -i -p 80:80 -p 443:443 -p 8092:8092 -v /home:/home --name container_name --hostname web username/image
+$ docker run -t -i -p 80:80 -p 443:443 -p 8092:8092 -v /home:/home --name container_name --hostname web username/image-v Better use absolute path.

 START